 of the Water Agencies (Charges) By-laws 1987 3.

-[Section 7 amended by No. 73 of 1995 s.
+[Section 7 amended: No. 73 of 1995 s.
 188.]

 8. Local government rates

 Notwithstanding the provisions of Part 6 of the Local Government Act 1995 —

 (a) the amounts payable in respect of rates imposed under that Part on the Development Area for the periods specified in clause 12 of the Agreement are to be determined in accordance with that clause; and